Healthy Homes Assessment Fairfield

 Heating Fairfield

-Fairfield rental properties must have a fixed source of heat which can warm the largest or main living room to at least 18 degrees Celsius, even on the winter coldest days.
-This is the recommended minimum indoor temperature suggested by the World Health Organisation for people’s physical well-being and mental wellbeing.
+Fairfield rental properties must have a fixed source of heating which can warm the main or largest living space to a minimum of 18degC, even during the winter coldest days.
+This is the recommended minimum indoor temperature recommended by the World Health Organisation for people’s physical health and mental well-being.

-The heating source requirements to remain fixed (i.e. not portable), at least 1.5 horsepower in capacity, and meet the minimum capacity for heating required for the main living room.
-A Heating Assessment Tool may be used to determine whether the current installed heater(s) are adequate or if you’ll require to top up with a new heater.
-Unflued combustion and open fire heaters like small portable LPG bottle heaters are not considered to be suitable heating options under Healthy Homes Standard.
-Healthy Homes Standard.
+The source of heat requirements for it to be permanent (i.e. not portable) and at minimum 1.5 Kilowatts in heating capacity, and meet the minimum heating capacity needed for the main living room.
+A Heating Assessment Tool could be used to determine if the current installed heater(s) are adequate or if you’ll require to "top-up" with a new heater.
+Unflued combustion and open fire heaters, such as small portable LPG bottle heaters aren’t considered acceptable heating options under those following the Healthy Homes Standard.

-If the heating you offer is electric heating (or heat pump), it requirements to include an thermostat.
-This makes the heating more reliable and efficient.
-In most homes, larger fixed heating equipment like wood burners, heat pumps, pellet burners or flued gas heaters are needed.
-However, in some cases like apartments with small spaces small apartments, a smaller electric fixed heater might be enough.
+If the heating that you offer is electric heating or heat pump, it requirements to be equipped with a thermostat.
+This makes the heating more uniform and effective.
+In most houses, larger fixed heating devices such as wood burners, heat pumps, pellet burners or flued gas heaters are required.
+However, in some cases like small apartments an electric, fixed heater might be enough.

-If the main living room already has a permanent heating source, such as the heat pump, it may need a top up in order to comply with the standards.
-Certain kinds of heaters aren’t able to be used to achieve the standard as they are either costly, not affordable to run, or are unsafe to operate.
+If the living area already has a permanent heating source, like the heat pump, it might just need a top up to meet the standards.
+Certain kinds of heaters cannot be utilised to meet the quality since they’re either inefficient, unaffordable to operate or unsafe to operate.

 Ventilation Fairfield

 Each liveable space in the rental property should have at least one openable doors or windows to offer natural ventilation.
-In addition, humid areas such as kitchens or bathrooms need to have an venting fan outside to get rid of moisture.
+In addition, high moisture areas like kitchens and bathrooms need to have an externally vented extractor fan that can take moisture away.

-Bedrooms, living rooms, kitchens, and dining rooms are considered liveable areas.
-Spaces that connect, such as the hallway aren’t considered liveable and do not require an opening window or door.
+Bedrooms, living rooms dining rooms, and kitchens are considered to be liveable spaces.
+Connecting spaces like the hallway are not considered liveable and do not require an opening window or door.

-Each door, window or the skylight requirements to have the ability open to the outside while remaining at an open angle in order to allow to circulate fresh air as well as ventilation.
+Each door, window or the skylight requirements to be able open to the outside and remain fixed in an open position to allow ventilation and fresh air ventilation.

 building ventilation inspections